Browse Journals and Peer-Reviewed Series

 The Indian Journal of Law and Technology (IJLT) (ISSN : 0973-0362) is an open-access, peer-reviewed, student-run law journal published annually by the National Law School of India University (NLSIU), Bangalore.

-Established in 2005, IJLT is the first and only law journal in India devoted exclusively to the study of the interface between law and technology.
+Established in 2005, IJLT is the first law journal in India devoted exclusively to the study of the interface between law and technology.
 IJLT also runs a blog to publish short articles on contemporary developments and organises lectures and conferences to promote interest and scholarship in the field of law and technology in India.

-International Journal on Consumer Law and Practice
+International Journal on Consumer Law and Practice (Journals)

 ISSN 2347-2731